Axelandre42/ElectricRevolution/README.md

 # ElectricalRevolution, A mix of technology.

+This mod gives an electrical revolution for Minecraft.

 ## Main features :

 * _TODO (0%)_ Adds electricity that functions like in the real life.